ExpressVPN Review: Quick Expert Summary

 ExpressVPN Streaming & Torrenting

-ExpressVPN unblocks all popular streaming services, including Netflix, Amazon Prime, Disney+, Hulu, and BBC iPlayer — and it also works on lesser-known platforms like RaiPlay, Crackle, Sling TV, and USA Network.
+ExpressVPN works with all popular streaming services, including Netflix, Amazon Prime, Disney+, Hulu, and BBC iPlayer — as well as with lesser-known platforms like RaiPlay, Crackle, Sling TV, and USA Network.

 During my tests, I always had fast streaming speeds, HD content loaded instantly, and I was even able to watch 4K videos on my PS4 without experiencing any buffering.

 ExpressVPN is particularly great for torrenting because it allows P2P traffic on all 3,000+ of its servers.
-And I’ve confirmed that ExpressVPN allows seeding on all of its servers.
 While ExpressVPN works with all torrenting clients, I had the fastest download speeds with qBittorrent.

 ExpressVPN protects against IPv6, DNS, and WebRTC leaks.
 Before I began to torrent, I ran 10 tests using ExpressVPN’s built-in leak testing tool and with a third-party service, and I experienced no leaks both times.